bentoml/BentoML/docs/source/quickstart.rst

     value of :code:`iris_classifier_service.save()`.
     It is the file path where the BentoService saved bundle is stored.
-    BentoML locally keeps track of all the BentoService SavedBundle you've created, you can also find the saved_path of your BentoService via :code:`bentoml list -o wide` or
-    :code:`bentoml get IrisClassifier -o wide` command.
+    BentoML locally keeps track of all the BentoService SavedBundle you've created, you can also find the saved_path of your BentoService from the output of :code:`bentoml list -o wide`, :code:`bentoml get IrisClassifier -o wide` and :code:`bentoml get IrisClassifier:latest` command.

 Model Serving via REST API